-Define a clear and realistic vision of your organization's near-term and long-term goals for data and analytics.
-You'll be able to assess the maturity level of your organization's data and analytics.
+Define a clear, realistic vision of your organization's data analytics' near-term and long-term goals.
+You'll be able to assess your organization's data analytics maturity level and develop a strategy to enhance it.

-At a high level, document the types of concrete outcomes that would contribute to mission success

-Develop and continue to refine the overarching vision statement and conceptual framework to explain what data and analytics could mean to the organization, in both the near and long-term
+- At a high level, document the types of concrete outcomes that would contribute to mission success. - Develop and continue to refine the overarching vision statement and conceptual framework to explain what data analytics could mean to the organization, in both the near and long-term.